isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2023.md

 for Food Bank Singapore.
-Despite having to cope with a rigorous A-Level curriculum, which includes Theatre Studies &amp; Drama, and her Council duties, Philicia found time to commit as a volunteer tutor for under-privileged lower secondary school students with =DREAMS Asia in 2023.&nbsp;</p>
-<p>Philicia embodies the values of a true Victorian, leading and serving
-with courage and compassion.</p>
+Despite having to cope with a rigorous A-Level curriculum, which includes Theatre Studies &amp; Drama, and her Council duties, Philicia found time to commit as a volunteer tutor for under-privileged lower secondary school students with =DREAMS Asia in 2023.&nbsp;Philicia embodies the values of a true Victorian, leading and serving with courage and compassion.</p>
 <hr>
 <p><strong>Dylan Gan, Victoria School | </strong><em><u>#whyVJ</u> VJC has been a safe space for me to fully express myself.
 The warmth of my peers and support of my teachers has been so important to me and I will miss it.
 This has been definitive in my VJ journey.</em>
 </p>